adeleglise/mediacms/README.md

 # mediacms-k8s

 Base files for MediaCMS on kubernetes

+## local-settings.yaml
+Please change the SECRET_KEY and Database password in this file

+## mediacms-ingress.yaml
+Change the hostname to reflect your local domain

-NOTE: requires a read-write-many PVC and its storage class set as default
+### NOTE: requires a read-write-many PVC and its storage class set as default